IBM-Bluemix-Docs/java/microprofile-fault-tolerance.md

 The recommended approach for these fault tolerance topics is to use the features of Istio.
 Check out the book titled "Istio - Fault Tolerance", and browse to the "Creating Microservices - Polyglot Capabilities" chapter.
 Many topics are explained that includes retries, timeouts, circuit breakers, bulkheads, and rate limits.

-MicroProfile also offers an approach, which is outlined in the "Additional Java Features of Note" chapter under the heading "MicroProfile Fault Tolerance".
-That section shows how the fallback capability can be used along with Istio, as well as details about using `mpFaultTolerance` instead of Istio.
+MicroProfile also offers an approach, which is outlined in the "Additional Java&trade; Features of Note" chapter under the heading "MicroProfile Fault Tolerance".
+That section shows how the fallback capability can be used along with Istio, and details about using `mpFaultTolerance` instead of Istio.

 Istio is not capable of offering fallback capabilities because fallback requires business knowledge.
 A more advanced approach is to use Istio fault tolerance together with MicroProfile fallback capabilities to achieve the maximum of resilience.
 For instance, you can specify a fallback backup when you call a backend service.
 If Istio cannot manage to get a successful return, the fallback method is invoked.